 [[ -n "$password" ]] && pass -c "$password"

-Bind this to a hotkey and you have instant password lookup with fuzzy matching.
+Bind it to a hotkey and you get instant lookup with fuzzy matching.
+If you live in rofi instead, rofi-pass does the same job:

 rofi-pass